WSDOT-GIS/GeoPortal/README.md

 A frontend for MapIcon.ashx.

 ### GetRoutes.ashx ###
-Provides route information for a [jQuery UI autocomplete widget](http://jqueryui.com/demos/autocomplete/#remote).
+Provides route information for a [jQuery UI autocomplete widget].
 See `RouteListDemo.html` for an example.
 Note that this handler is not currently used in main map application.

+[jQuery UI autocomplete widget]:http://jqueryui.com/autocomplete/#remote

 ### RouteListDemo.html ###
 A sample page that looks up WA state routes and uses `GetRoutes.ashx`.